suit-wg/architecture/draft-ietf-suit-architecture.md

 SoCs is that the primary code is generally execute in place (XIP).
 Due to the non-relocatable nature of the code, the firmware image needs to be placed in a specific location in flash since the code cannot be executed from an arbitrary location in flash.
-Hence, then the firmware image is updated it is necessary to swap the old and the new image.
+Hence, when the firmware image is updated it is necessary to swap the old and the new image.